There are 10 common questions you need to be ready for in an accounting interview.

 So here are the top 10 accountant interview questions to be ready for, with tips and examples of how to answer them.

 In any accounting job interview, you will face questions about what you did in your previous position.
-Employers are looking for similarities/overlap between past work and what you’d be doing in this job.
+Employers are looking for similarities/overlaps between past work and what you’d be doing in this job.

 So make sure you study the job description, know what their job involves, and then prepare to highlight these similarities in your interview answer!